from Pastor David, RN

 top of page

-Your own hospital stay will perhaps convince you of these realities, especially if your labor nurse is a male, like myself.
-You may be surprised to find yourself without the embarrassment you anticipated.
-If that happens, congratulations!
-You will then know firsthand why my own experiences with female nudity have failed to produce the troublesome sexual problems that our sex-crazed society predicts.
-The human body, created by God in exactly the appearance and form He meant for it, is not the problem.
-Society has artificially created a lewd view of nudity that God never intended, but the social problems arising from it are real and sometimes devastating.
-It is very refreshing, then, when all our lives we have been trained to think of nudity as a sexual issue, to find that it is really a non-issue.
+The human body, designed by our Creator in the precise appearance and form He meant for it, is not the problem.
+Society has artificially created a problem by fostering a lewd view of nudity that God never intended.
+However, the social problems arising from that view are real and sometimes devastating.
+All our lives we've been trained to think of nudity as a sexual issue.
+How refreshing to find it's really a non-issue!

-I often correct patients who say, "I guess this is where I lose my modesty."
-I tell them, "Not at all!
-You're as modest now as the day you were born."
-True modesty is an attitude, both in the mind and in how people present themselves, regardless of whether they are dressed or undressed.
-Modesty can be lost by trying to attract attention to yourself through suggestive body postures or facial expressions, or even through wearing certain kinds of clothing, but not by simple nakedness.
-And believe me, I'm not saying this because of growing numb to nudity through my many years of exposure to it.
-My work as a male nurse has in no way blinded me to the God-designed beauty in the naked feminine form.
-I simply know the wholesome reality of appreciating such beauty without the lustful thinking that our culture grooms us to have, and then declares unavoidable.
-Nor is my experience, and that of millions of others, just so much psychological "wishful thinking."
-On the contrary, this surprising discovery about human nakedness is a healthy mental emancipation from the warped thinking created by our society's unhealthy but persistent sexualization of, and pornographic view of, the human body.
-For most people, liberation from society's "vain imagination" is almost instantaneous upon their first exposure to the "naked truth."
+Believe me, I'm not saying this because of growing numb to nudity through years of exposure to it.
+My work as a male nurse has in no way blinded me to God's artistic beauty in the naked feminine form.
+I simply know the wholesome reality of appreciating such beauty without the lustful thinking that our culture grooms us to have and then declares unavoidable.
+Nor is my experience, and that of millions of others, just so much psychological wishful thinking.
+On the contrary, this surprising discovery about human nakedness is a healthy mental emancipation from warped thinking.
+Our culture has persistently sexualized and pornified the human body.
+But most people are liberated from this "vain imagination" almost instantaneously upon their first exposure to the "naked truth."

-I could say more, but this is my short answer.
-My long answer to the above question, on another web page, gets into a deeper explanation.
-Since society's sexualized view of the body directly contradicts my personal experience with nakedness, this has been a special area of personal thought and ongoing research.
-What I've learned about this subject historically, culturally, psychologically, and theologically, has unanimously confirmed the viewpoint expressed above.
-These discoveries and insights have deepened my own appreciation for God's original will in creating us in a nude condition.
-They have also expanded my understanding of our physical embodiment.
-The human body, so unwholesomely exploited in our culture, is actually a refreshing realm of spiritual insight and celebration, when understood from a godly, creational perspective.
-If my short answer is insufficient and unconvincing, or if you are interested in learning more about why I believe as I do, click on the link to my web page: "My View On Nakedness."
+I could say more.
+This is my short answer to "What about the hospital nudity problem?"
+My long answer (on another web page) gives a more thorough explanation.
+Since the popular, sexualized view of the body directly contradicts my own experience with nakedness, this area has been one of much personal thought and ongoing research.
+What I've learned historically, culturally, psychologically, and theologically, has unanimously confirmed the viewpoint expressed above.
+These discoveries and insights deepened my own appreciation for God's original will in creating us in a nude condition.
+They have also expanded my understanding of how important our physical embodiment is in God's plan.
+The human body, so exploited by society, is actually a realm of spiritual insight and celebration, when understood from a godly, creational perspective.
+If this short answer is insufficient and unconvincing, or if you are interested in learning more about why I believe as I do, study "My View On Nakedness" or read my book Meeting at the River.

 top of page